dlt-hub/dlt/docs/website/docs/reference/notebook-magic.md

 The DLT (Data Loading Tool) Command Line Interface (CLI) can be seamlessly integrated into IPython notebooks, enabling a more interactive and visual approach to managing and deploying data pipelines.

+Please note that every magic command run by default has --non-interactive flag set to True.
+This means that the pipeline will run without any prompts.
+If you want to run the pipeline with prompts, you can use command line arguments

 ## `%init`

 In an IPython notebook, you can use the `%init` magic command to execute the `dlt init` command.
 This command sets up a new DLT pipeline script that transfers data from a `source` to a `destination`.